jacobdensford/jacobdensford.com/fell/full-game.md

 Player characters act as a group, taking their turns together.

-When it isn't obvious and multiple sides are involved, roll a contest to determine which side takes their turns first.
+When it isn't obvious and multiple sides are involved, roll an INT contest to determine which side takes their turns first.

-During an encounter, a round lasts long enough for everyone to make a test and traverse a room--about ten seconds.
+During an encounter, a round lasts long enough for everyone to perform a task and traverse a room--about ten seconds.

-When exploring a dungeon, a round lasts long enough for everyone to make a few tests and investigate an area--about ten minutes.
+When exploring a dungeon, a round lasts long enough for everyone to perform a few tasks and investigate an area--about ten minutes.

 When navigating the wilderness, a round lasts long enough to travel three miles at a steady pace--about one hour.